M0JXD/morse-recognition-trainer/README.md

 The Koch method recommends listening to letters at 20WPM, so by default morse is at 700Hz tone at 20WPM.

+You can create a custom lesson order by adding a text file named "CustomLetters.mrt" in the same folder as the executable.
+Place the letters in the order you want on individual lines, an example is in the root of the repo.
+You MUST ensure there are 40 entries.

 ## Installation

 On Linux and Windows, this is a portable app that uses the directory it's launched in for saving/loading data and assets.